- Understand the complexities of European co-production (Bilateral treaties and European Convention on Cinematographic Co-Production)

 Are you interested in a scholarship?
 Mostly partial scholarships available for nationals of these countries: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Luxembourg, Malta, Portugal, Romania, Slovakia, Slovenia, Iceland, Norway, Albania, Bosnia and Herzegovina, Macedonia, Montenegro, Serbia, Georgia, Moldova, Ukraine.

-Please fill out this application form.
+Further information will be available in 2019.
 Keep in mind not to register online if you are planning to apply for a scholarship.

 Are you not from one of these countries?
 Please contact Nora Weber (email@example.com | T: +49 (0) 331 721 28 82) for further information on scholarships.